 Greta Stoddart was born in 1966 in Oxfordshire.
 She grew up in Belgium and Oxford before going on to study drama at Manchester University, then at the École Jacques Lecoq in Paris.
 She co-founded the theatre company Brouhaha in London, touring the UK and Europe.
 She has lived in Devon since 2007.

 Her first collection, At Home in the Dark (Anvil Press, 2001), was shortlisted for the Forward Prize for Best First Collection 2001 and won the Geoffrey Faber Memorial Prize.
 Her second, Salvation Jane (Anvil, 2008), was shortlisted for the 2008 Costa Poetry Award.
 In 2007 she was nominated by Mslexia as one of the best ten contemporary women poets in the UK.
+Her poem ‘Deep Sea Diver’ was shortlisted for the 2012 Forward Prize for Best Single Poem.
 Her third collection, Alive Alive O (Bloodaxe Books, 2015), was shortlisted for the Roehampton Poetry Prize.
 Her half-hour radio drama Who's There?, first broadcast on Radio 4's The Echo Chamber in 2017, was shortlisted for the Ted Hughes Award.
 Her fourth collection, Fool, is due from Bloodaxe in 2022.

 Author photo: Robin Mills

 Books by Greta Stoddart